Top of the page

 Atrial fibrillation (say "AY-tree-uhl fih-bruh-LAY-shun") is a common type of irregular heartbeat (arrhythmia).
 Normally, the heart beats in a strong, steady rhythm.
-In atrial fibrillation, a problem with the heart's electrical system causes the two upper parts of the heart (the atria) to quiver, or fibrillate.
+In atrial fibrillation, a problem with the heart's electrical system causes the two upper chambers of the heart (called the atria) to quiver, or fibrillate.

-Atrial fibrillation can be dangerous because if the heartbeat isn't strong and steady, blood can collect, or pool, in the atria.
+Atrial fibrillation can be dangerous.
+This is because if the heartbeat isn't strong and steady, blood can collect, or pool, in the atria.
 And pooled blood is more likely to form clots.
 Clots can travel to the brain, block blood flow, and cause a stroke.
 Atrial fibrillation can also lead to heart failure.

 Some people feel symptoms when they have episodes of atrial fibrillation.
 But other people don't notice any symptoms.